Celebrate the World Postcard Day

 - Other ideas to celebrate the day include hosting an event (if it is safe to do so), such as a postcard writing get-together with friends, or organizing a visit to a postal museum.

-To select the official postcard image for the World Postcard Day 2021, a worldwide design competion was organized by Finepaper and Postcrossing.
+To select the official postcard image for the World Postcard Day 2022, a worldwide design competition was organized by Postcrossing.

 The postcard design is provided under the CC BY-NC-ND 4.0 license.